juriarte62/GDELT_JU_SA_ND_DATA_603/README.md

 conda install openjdk=17
 # we are using JAVA version 17 for this apache spark download
 ```
+You will also need to install java (make sure it's the same version as your conda install) and set up the environment variables manually for windows computers.
+Google how to set up JAVA_HOME, HADOOP_HOME environment variables on windows machine.
+It'll tell you what to do.
+You can follow the professors guide, but there is an easier way.

 ## Install Apache Spark
 ```